BaseMax/JobHuntTS/README.md

 - **Employer Dashboard:** Employers can easily create accounts, log in, and post job listings.
 - **Job Seeker Profile:** Job seekers can create profiles, search for jobs, and apply using their profiles.
-- **Job Listings:** Display job listings with detailed descriptions, requirements, and application instructions.
+- **Job Listings:** Display job with detailed descriptions, requirements, and application instructions.
 - **Application Tracking:** Employers can track and manage job applications through the dashboard.
 - **GraphQL API:** Utilize a powerful GraphQL API for seamless job listing retrieval and user interactions.
 - **Open Source:** JobHunt is open source, allowing you to customize and contribute to its development.
+- **Refresh Token:** JobHunt is featured by refresh token to enhance user experience.

 ## Installation